 Is it easy to implement and maintain?

-Look for: A platform that doesn’t require intensive IT backend support to put into place or keep running.
+Look for: A platform that doesn’t require intensive IT backend support to set up or keep running.
 Ideally, a site search solution will work out of the box and integrate smoothly with your existing systems.
 It might even be headless.

 Does it provide helpful insights?

-Look for: Search analytics that track every step of the visitor journey.
-From the moment they first land on your site through every interaction, allowing you to better understand their behaviors.
+Look for: Search analytics that track every step of the visitor journey from query to result.
+By mapping their engagement through every interaction, you can better understand their behaviors.
 From there, you can predict their needs and continually improve their experience.

 Can you (and your customers) rely on it?